Chikage8/SpaceShooterGame/README.md

 # SpaceShooterGame
-A simple 2D spaceship shooter game that i have created following the tuturials of GameDev.tv on Udemy
+A simple 2D spaceship shooter game that i have created following the tutorials of GameDev.tv on Udemy